MWATelescope/mwa_staging/README.md

 The API server is implemented in staged.py, mwa_files.py, staged_models.py and staged_db.py.

+All the MWA-specific code and data structures are in mwa_files.py, to make it easier to adapt this code for a different telescope.

 ### PostgreSQL & PG Admin
 We make use of a local PostgreSQL server to store records related to staging jobs and their associated files.
 You can view the table definitions in